microsoft/aed-learn-template/README.md

 - Need to have the correct answer indicated
 - Need to have explanations for why each answer is either correct or incorrect

+# Learning Path

+So you decided to build a Learning Path for your Modules!
+Awesome!

+## Files

+Learning paths are defined by a single index.yml file.

+LP Folder
+  - README.md: Contains the LP title and the Module Titles for quick reference
+  - index.yml: Contains the outline of the Modules within the Learning Path and the actual titles, descriptions, etc

 # Getting Started

-If you are going to build modules as part of a learning path, we recommend starting from the learning-path-1 folder and deleting the module-1 folder from your repo.
-Copy the lp1-module-1 folder for each module you want to create and the learning-path-1 folder for each learning path you want to create.

 If you are going to build a module on it's own, we recommend starting from the module-1 folder and deleteing the learning-path-1 folder from your repo.
 Copy the module-1 folder for each module you want to create.

+If you are going to build modules as part of a learning path, copy the lp1-module-1 folder for each module you want to create and the learning-path-1 folder for each learning path you want to create.
+Module folders do not live within a Learning Path's folder structure.

 Don't Forget:
 - Rename folders and files to match YOUR content.